MGdLL/My_Programming_Journey/README.md

-Hi!
-My name is María,
+👋 Hi!
+My name is María

-Welcome to my Programming Learning Journey.
+Welcome to my Programming Learning Journey 🚀

-The purpose of this repository is to expand my Data Analysis and Data Scientist skills.
+The purpose of this repository is to expand my Data Analysis and Data Science skills.

+📚 What I’m learning
-To do so, I am currently learning and doing projects about these different languages:
+I am currently focusing on these languages and tools:
-- SQL
-- Python
+  🐍 Python

-At the same time, I am working on small projects to expand my skills, especially related to AI:
+  🗄️ SQL

+🤖 Projects related to AI
+Alongside my learning, I am also building small projects to explore the applications of AI, such as:
-- Script for extracting comments from social media.
+  📝 Script for extracting comments from social media
-- Automated AI tool for categorizing qualitative data
+  🔍 Automated AI tool for categorizing qualitative data

-Check what I am up to! 👩‍💻
+👩‍💻 Follow my progress

+Check out what I’m working on and feel free to share feedback!